 To support Pasifika spaces, check out Alec’s post on Pacific Islander erasure in the book community, which highlights how Pacific Islander voices are often left out of AAPI and Asian Pacific American Heritage month.
-Readers can support Pasifika voices in May through their spaces such as Our Stories – Tala mai le Moana compiled by Lani Wendt Young, the Pasifika Book Club, Pasifika Tales, the Pasifika Spotlight and Ruru Reads hosted by Alec Te Pohe.
-Update: Alec has also shared a Resource of Pasific Islander Books of over 20 links on their site.
-Ruru Reads will be posting Pasifika writing all throughout May, so definitely check them out!
-Due to colonial violence and erasure, it is important to support Pasifika voices, lists and spaces first and foremost.
+Readers can support Pasifika voices in May through their spaces such as Pasifika spaces via Our Stories – Tala mai le Moana compiled by Lani Wendt Young, Pasifika Tales and the updated resources below.

 The following is a short list of local library books by mostly Māori writers because Aotearoa is nearby Australia.
 Tentative May TBR: